 Remus was still frowning in disapproval.
 I took a breath to explain further and gasped to feel the sudden drop in temperature.
 I could see my breath and Remus's as he said, "Duck!"

 I dropped to the floor.
 He hadn't meant a waterfowl was flying at me.
 A metre away from my head, a chunky paperweight hurtled to the floor.
 Remus stood with wand outstretched.
 He said, "Get behind me!
 I'll deflect anything else he throws at us."

 There were numerous potentially lethal objects in the room.
 I scrambled toward Remus, yelling, "We're not here to hurt Melanie, Smash!"

 "Liar, liar, pants on FIRE!"

 I couldn't help laughing.
 It felt like someone was tickling my arse.
 I laughed harder.
 What cheek.
 I turned to see one of the logs from the fireplace smouldering on the floor.
-I said to Remus, "Flame-Freezing charm with an extinguishing twist?
+I asked Remus, "Flame-Freezing charm with an extinguishing twist?
 You've got to teach me that."

 "I'm a trifle busy at the moment," he replied with a small smile.
 Remus deflected a vase that shattered against the wall and told the poltergeist, "That looked very expensive, Simon.
 Wouldn't it be better to talk to us rather than destroy Jim's possessions?"